DrCloudSecurity/DrCloud/lambda/Alert on unauthorized AMI use.md

-This walks you through creating a Lambda function that checks if EC2 instances are created from approved AMIs.\
+This runbook walks through creating a Lambda function that checks if EC2 instances are created from approved AMIs.\
 A notification email will be sent when a new instance is out of compliance.\
 EventBridge and SNS tie this together.
 <br/>